 We searched out reviews and used the Slim Doggy dog food database to find a five-star kibble.

 Without refrigeration, kibble was both the most affordable and easiest to store option.
-To give a nutritional boost, I top Honey’s Castor & Pollux Ultramix kibble with Stella & Chewy freeze-dried mixers.
+To give a nutritional boost, I top Honey’s Castor & Pollux Ultramix kibble (Amazon) with Stella & Chewy freeze-dried mixers (Amazon).

 Shortly after it arrives, I pack 30 pounds of kibble into gallon-sized freezer bags.
 Each bag is labeled with the date, amount, and name.
 The last bag gets the folded up bag the kibble came in so I can check the original packaging if there’s ever a recall notice.